Department of Labour (Australia): Wage increases for women

-Paid Maternity Leave
+Paid maternity leave

 Cameron also improved working conditions for females by introducing paid maternity leave.
 The Maternity Leave Bill allowed for 12 weeks of fully paid maternity leave.
 Leave was also granted up to 52 weeks if the mother wished, where the mother had a choice of utilising accrued sick leave or recreation leave.
 This also ensured mothers were re-employed after the period of leave, where she can undertake her previous employment position, or a position at the closest possible level.
 Cameron claimed that the aim of the Bill was to equalise employment and career opportunities between males and females.

 Criticisms

-Overall Economic Impacts
+Overall economic impacts

 With the country heading into recession, firms began laying off thousands of employees.
 Labour Minister Clyde Cameron quickly realised wage indexation impacts did not result in a "short [economic] shock" but turned into years of high unemployment.
 1975 inflation levels had soared to 15.42%, with unemployment rising to 4.9% from a low of 2.6% in 1972.
 Deficits had also hit $2.5 billion, regardless of tax revenue doubling.
 Despite concerning economic figures, Cameron asked for double digit grants from the Arbitration Commission.

 Traditional Keynesian economics supports the concept of inflation and unemployment obtaining an inverse relationship.
 Economic growth typically places upwards pressure on inflation, innately decreasing unemployment levels.
 The 1975 Australian recession counteracted basic economic theory, proving that high inflation and high unemployment can coexist.
 This concept is known as stagflation.
 Australia's economic position in the 1970s is known as one of the most unstable periods from a macroeconomic perspective.
 It is difficult for any government to control stagflation due to the nature of macroeconomic policy.
 Contractionary monetary policy will suppress inflation, however simultaneously stagnate economic growth.
 This leads to higher unemployment levels.

-Impact on Rural Community
+Impact on rural community

 The rise in wages initiated by the Department of Labour has been held partially responsible for Australia's 1975 economic recession.
 Former Liberal Prime Minister Malcolm Fraser expressed his concerns for the wage increases, particularly in rural communities.
 Fraser stated that wage increases would not contribute to a raise in living standards and quality of life, and would only escalate the general price level in the community.
 He also expressed that the long term consequences of high inflation can be ‘immensely serious’, and would ‘reduce [financial] support’ given to rural communities.